Extendibility of Brauer states: Extendibility

 \begin{theorem} A bipartite quantum state $\rho\in\states{\hil_A\ot\hil_B}$ is separable if and only if it is $(1,m)$-extendible for any $m$. \end{theorem}

-Note that the theorem also holds true for 'left-extensions' as $\hil_B$ does not have a distinguished role.
-The theorem also means that, in the case of non-separable states (i.e. entangled states) there exists maximal extendibility numbers above which the state can be shared no more.
-One ought to think of the monogamy of entanglement \cite{terhal2004entanglement} which states precisely the fact that an entangled pure state cannot be shared at all.
-That is, entangled pure states are only $(1,1)$-extendible.
+Note that obviously the theorem also holds true for `left-extensions', as $\hil_B$ does not have a distinguished role.
+The theorem also implies that, in the case of non-separable states (i.e., entangled states), there exist maximal extendibility numbers above which the state can be shared no more.
+This could be thought of as an embodiment of the monogamy of entanglement \cite{terhal2004entanglement, koashi2004monogamy}.
+In particular, a pure entangled state cannot be shared at all, i.e., they are only $(1,1)$-extendible.

-Note that, naturally, if a state is $(n,m)$-extendible it is also $(n',m')$-extendible for all $n'\leq n$ and $m'\leq m$.
-In fact, a partial order can be introduced on the extendibility numbers and this is what leads to the maximal extendibility numbers that characterizes a state's entanglement.
-Furthermore, if a family of bipartite states is symmetric, i.e. invariant to the flip operation, it is always enough to consider $(n,m)$-extendibility with $n\leq m$, since the $(n,m)$-extendible subset of states are also the $(m,n)$-extendible subset of states.
+Note that, naturally, if a state is $(n,m)$-extendible, it is also $(n',m')$-extendible for all $n'\leq n$ and $m'\leq m$.
+Thus, a partial order can be introduced on the extendibility numbers, and this is what leads to the maximal extendibility numbers that characterise a state's entanglement.
+Furthermore, if a family of bipartite states is symmetric, i.e., invariant to the flip (swap) operator, it is always enough to consider $(n,m)$-extendibility with $n\leq m$, since the $(n,m)$-extendible subset of states is also the $(m,n)$-extendible subset of states.

-It is conjectured that LOCC transformations cannot decrease the maximal extendibility numbers of a state, however, so far this has only been rigorously proven for 1-LOCC transformations by Nowakowski in \cite{nowakowski2016symmetric}.
-1-LOCC transformations are local operations with only a single round of classical communications.
-This fact makes maximal extendibility numbers a contender to be an entanglement monotone.
+It is conjectured that LOCC transformations cannot decrease the maximal extendibility numbers of a state, however, so far this has only been rigorously proven for 1-LOCC (i.e., local operations with only a single round of classical communication) transformations in Reference \cite{nowakowski2016symmetric}.
+This fact makes maximal extendibility numbers a candidate to be an entanglement monotone.

-A state's maximal extendibility numbers also serve as an upper bound for its distance to the set of separable states \cite{navascues2009complete,brandao2011faithful, brandao2017quantum}.
-Brand\~{a}o et al. \cite{brandao2017quantum} and Doherty \cite{doherty2014entanglement} actually argue that it maybe more natural to consider the $1-\mathrm{LOCC}$ norm when discussing the distance of $k$-extendible states to the set of separable states.
-This norm is linked to the optimal probability for distinguishing two equiprobable states with a quantum measurement that can be realised as $1-\mathrm{LOCC}$ operations \cite{brandao2011faithful}:
+A state's maximal extendibility numbers also serve as an upper bound for its distance from the set of separable states \cite{navascues2009complete,brandao2011faithful, brandao2017quantum}.
+References \cite{brandao2017quantum, doherty2014entanglement} actually argue that it may be more natural to consider the 1-LOCC norm when discussing the distance between the set of $(1,m)$-extendible states and the set of separable states.
+This norm is linked to the optimal probability for distinguishing two equiprobable states with a quantum measurement that can be realised as 1-LOCC operations, with the communication from $B$ to $A$ \cite{brandao2011faithful,brandao2017quantum}: